codeadamca/javascript-hello-world/README.md

 ## Steps

 1. Create a new HTML file and name it hello-world.html.
-2. Add the follogin HTML:
+2. Add the following HTML:

 ```javascript
 <!doctype html>